jduchateau/GRAPE/docs/index.md

 **Completions**: Use completion ++ctrl+space++ to enter the mapping and use the context assistant and quick actions ++alt+enter++.

+**Source Based Completion**: When using CSV sources, the system analyses the source structure and suggests references.

 **Run Mapping**: Supports running RML mappings with the **BURP** engine from the interface.

 **Generates Turtle**: All the RML nodes can be converted to Turtle to be used in other applications.